letsencrypt/website/content/post/2018-04-02-sct-encoding.markdown

 ```

 There's that "0x04" tag again, but with a shorter length.
 Why
-do we nest one OCTET STRING inside another?
+do we nest one `OCTET STRING` inside another?
 It's because the
 contents of extnValue are required by RFC 5280 to be valid DER, but a
 SignedCertificateTimestampList is not encoded using DER (more on that
 in a minute).
 So, by RFC 6962, a SignedCertificateTimestampList is wrapped in an
-OCTET STRING, which is wrapped in another OCTET STRING (the extnValue).
+`OCTET STRING`, which is wrapped in another `OCTET STRING` (the extnValue).

-Once we decode that second OCTET STRING, we're left with the contents:
+Once we decode that second `OCTET STRING`, we're left with the contents:

 ```
 00F0007500DB74AFEEC...